 The second week of February the children learned how George Washington was a great man, the father of our country, who led in war and peace.
 They discovered that Abraham Lincoln was also known as “Honest Abe”.
 The children organized the presidents from George Washington to Donald Trump and discovered that we have had 45 presidents.

 The third week of February we discussed how different foods and drinks can affect our dental hygiene.
 We learned that our teeth get sad and full of tooth decay from sweets and soda and get happy and shiny and bright from brushing and eating healthy foods.
-The children played a game called pass the cavity, when the cavity landed on them they had to go to the dentist.
+The children played a game called pass the cavity, when the cavity landed on them they had to go to the dentist, and there are many dentists you can go, you can even click here to find more information about the best.

 The last week of February we talked about Dr. Seuss and Eric Carle.
 The children loved coming to school dressed up with their hats, silly socks, and wockets in their pockets!
 My favorite dress up day was Oh The Places You’ll Go I loved seeing what everyone wanted to be when they grew up.